ibm-cloud-docs/containers/cs_images.md

 ### Storing the image pull secret in the Kubernetes service account for the selected namespace
 {:#store_imagePullSecret}

-Every namespace has a Kubernetes service account that is named `default`.
+Every Kubernetes namespace has a Kubernetes service account that is named `default`.
 You can add the image pull secret to this service account to grant access to images in your registry.
-Deployments that do not specify a service account automatically use the `default` service account for this namespace.
+Deployments that do not specify a service account automatically use the `default` service account for this Kubernetes namespace.
 {:shortdesc}

 1. Check if an image pull secret already exists for your default service account.